Why New Books Smell So Good - The Chemistry of Paper and Ink That Creates the 'Book Scent'

 The smell of a new book comes primarily from three sources.

 First, the paper itself.
 Modern book paper is made from wood pulp, and trace amounts of volatile organic compounds (VOCs) are released from the bleaching agents and adhesives used in the manufacturing process.
+During paper production, wood chips are separated into fibers using chemicals and then bleached for whiteness.
+Residual chemicals from this process gradually volatilize from the paper.

 Second, the printing ink.
 The ink used in offset printing contains solvents that volatilize and produce a distinctive smell.
 Color-printed books smell stronger than monochrome ones because color inks contain more solvents.
+Books printed with digital printing (print-on-demand), which has become more common in recent years, have a subtly different smell from offset-printed books because toner and ink have different chemical compositions.

 Third, the binding adhesive.
 Hot-melt adhesive used to secure the spine also releases volatile components.
 The reason a new book smells particularly strong near the spine when you open it is because of this adhesive.
-(You can learn more from books on the science of paper)
+You can learn more from books on the science of paper

 What Makes Old Books Smell